ljsabc/mangaEditor-frontend/README.md

 MangaEditor Classic
 ----

-This is the frontend code of the classic version of [mangaEditor].
-For the v2 version of code, please refer to [v2].
+This is the frontend code of the classic version of [mangaEditor](https://moeka.me/mangaEditor).
+For the v2 version of code, please refer to [The mangaEditor v2 Project](https://github.com/OrcaXS/mangaEditor).

 #### How to build